californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Are Felony Traffic Violations In California?

 Felony traffic violations are the most severe traffic-related offenses that an individual can be charged with.
-Often, a traffic violation will become a felony if it involves injury to a person or destruction of property, or threatens injury or destruction of property.
+Often, a traffic violation may become a felony if it involves injury to a person or destruction of property, or threatens injury or destruction of property.
 A typical traffic felony violation is when a person is charged with a DUI, that is, driving under the influence of drugs or alcohol.

 • A low term